|

 discussion is presented to function

-undertake, we encourage you to
+study you undertake, we encourage

-engage each of these studies in
+you to engage each of these studies

-sequence because the chapters are
+in sequence because the chapters are

 progressive.
 Pray to anticipate